electronick1/LLAssembly/README.md

 ## Use Cases

-Most tool-using agents work like following: call a tool, show the result to the model, ask the model what to do next, repeat.
-It’s easy to manage and great for a simple flows, but it gets expensive and slow as soon as the task turns into a long sequence of actions or when you need the agent to react quickly to changing conditions.

 LLAssembly was originally designed for in-game NPC unit control throught natural language commands.
 A command like:
 `Go to 5,5 if you see enemy on the road attack him and run to 7,7` is a sequence of actions with conditions ("if you see enemy ...") and repeated checks (“look for an enemy at each step”).
 A traditional “next tool call” approach often needs an LLM round trip at each step to decide what to do next, which can quickly balloon into hundreds of requests per unit and introduce latency.
 With LLAssembly, you make only one request that generates a complete execution plan to react on environment change, implement conditions, loops and track state between tool calls.